Local Fishing For Carp & Other Rough Fish

-Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) smaller streams, particularly just below dams and barriers, and 3) wetlands/ponds, especially if connected to larger waters.
+Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) streams, particularly just below dams and barriers, and 3) wetlands and shallow lakes, especially if connected to larger waters.

-But since most anglers are more familiar and comfortable with lakes, we have listed some with boat accesses that, based on angler use and commercial fishing permits, have had higher populations of fishes such as common carp, bullheads, and buffalo.
+But since most anglers are more familiar and comfortable with larger lakes, we have listed ones with public boat accesses that, based on angler use and commercial fishing permits, support higher populations of fishes such as common carp, bullheads, and buffalo.

 Notes and Recommendations:

 Follow all regulations and ethics regarding under-utilized species, especially related to seasons, methods, aquatic invasive species, and proper use of killed fish.
 Leaving fish dead in the water or disposing them on shores is Wanton Waste and against the law.
 Check recent fish population surveys and possible consumption advisories via LakeFinder.

 Know whether individual lakes and their access points have closed hours, fees, or Surface Use Restrictions such as motor or speed limitations.
 Lake Minnetonka has system-wide rules and restrictions coordinated through the Lake Minnetonka Conservation District; a summary is found in the organization's rules and regulations .